trac-hacks/trac-wikinotification/README.rst

  Trac Wiki Notification Plugin
 ==============================

-Trac WikiNotification_ is a plugin that allows users(even anonymous, as long as email is set) to select the wiki pages that they wish to be notified(by email) when a change occurs on it.
+Trac WikiNotification is a plugin that allows users(even anonymous, as long as email is set) to select the wiki pages that they wish to be notified(by email) when a change occurs on it.

 **Note**: The user updating the wiki page won't be notified about his own changes.

-You can find more info on the trac WikiNotification_ site where bugs and new feature requests should go to.

 Enabling the Plugin
 -------------------